-Research suggests that global trade and immigration drive economic inequality by causing a wage decrease for those with a low level of education while causing a wage increase for others with a high level of education1.
+Research suggests that global trade, and possibly immigration, drive economic inequality by causing a wage decrease for those with a low level of education while causing a wage increase for others with a high level of education.
 The effect of global trade on the wage distribution is substantially larger than the influence of immigration.

-Liberalisation of export rules may increase pay inequality between people working in the same industry2.
-Research suggests that this may be because increased trade with developing nations has improved average living standards (by making goods more affordable) but decreased wages of low-skilled workers due to foreign competition3, thereby increasing the gap between the middle and the bottom.
+Liberalisation of export rules may increase pay inequality between people working in the same industry.
+Research suggests that this may be because increased trade with developing nations has improved average living standards (by making goods more affordable) but decreased wages of low-skilled workers due to foreign competition, thereby increasing the gap between the middle and the bottom.

 Criticism and Issues

 - There is disagreement about whether trade liberalisation increases or decreases inequality.

 - Some research suggests tariff reduction may be associated with a decrease in inequality in developed countries due to productivity gains.

 - Other research suggests trade liberalisation has less of an effect on inequality than that caused by technology.
 According to this argument, countries spending more on technology see higher inequality than those that have the most immigration and trade.

 Globalisation increases the scope for tax avoidance which can increase financial fragility and inequality.

 Research suggests the impact of immigration on inequality is small: